memckenzie2/memckenzie2.github.io/readme.md

-This is the professional page form M. McKenzie.
+This is the professional page for M. McKenzie.